klaytn/klaytn-docs/docs/node/service-chain/getting-started/value-transfer.md

-This section will explain how to enable ERC-20 value transfer between Baobab network and your service chain with the provided test code.
+This section will explain how to enable ERC-20 value transfer between Baobab network and your ServiceChain with the provided test code.
 You will add KLAY to the operator account and deploy bridge and ERC-20 contracts.
 Then you will register the contract address on SCN.
 And you will test an ERC-20 value transferring.